Gota7/GotaGuide/ProgrammingLanguage/grammar.md

 Noticed that this is defined from top to bottom in order to PEMDAS (excluding exponents).
 If multiple possible outcomes are taken like in `3 + 1 * 8 / (3 - 4)`, it will first do the expression in parenthesis, then the multiply operations, then the divide operations, then the addition operations, and the subtraction operations.
 This is done recursively, so the order of operations is preserved!

 ### ANTLR Structure
 Structuring in an ANTLR grammar file is a bit backwards, but it makes sense.
 Think of it as a pyramid.
-If a rule depends on another rule, try to put the rule that uses the other rule on top if possible.
+If a Rule depends on another Rule, try to put the Rule that uses the other Rule on top if possible.
 This means Fragments should be on the bottom, Tokens in the middle, and Rules on top.
 If you fail to go by this structure, you can run into some strange errors.

 ### Making A Simple Test
 Now I am sure all this talk about ANTLR has gotten you salivating on how to try it out for yourself.
-Luckily with the previous page, you have the hard part done already!
+Luckily with the setup earlier in this page, you have the hard part done already!
 For our simple test, put the following code in your `Toylet.g4` file:
 ```cs
 // Name of our grammar file.
 grammar Toylet;